 - Give yourself a break if you feel stressed out

-- Skip drugs and drinking: they may seem to help with the stress, but in the long run, they make extra problems and add to the stress you are now feeling
+- Skip drugs and drinking: though they may seem to help with the stress, they make extra problems and cause more stress

-- If your stress is caused by a public or local event, take breaks from listening to the news stories, which can raise your stress
+- If your stress is caused by a public or local event, take breaks from listening to the news, which can raise your stress

 If you or someone you know needs urgent help, please call the one of these crisis hotlines:

 - National Suicide Prevention Lifeline: 1-800-273-TALK (1-888-628-9454 for Spanish-speaking callers)